pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

   }
 ```

-.NOTE
-The prior step is in the Makefile
-in the  `branch-mover.json` target.

-#### Create the pipeline
+#### Creating the pipeline

-Finally, create the pipeline using that spec
+Finally, create the pipeline using that spec:

 ```
 pachctl create pipeline -f branch-mover.json
 ```

-.NOTE
-The prior step is in the Makefile
-in the  `create-branch-mover` target.
+.NOTE:
+You can run this step with the command  `make create-branch-mover`.

 ## Example run-through

-This example can be used with no authentication or with authentication activated.
+This example can be used with access controls activated or not.
-The only difference is the command you use to create the pipeline
+The only difference is the command that you use to create the pipeline
 in the second step, below.

 1. If the DAG
    used by the deferred processing example